 Welcome to Week 6 of our Summer Reading Challenge!
-If you’d like to see other posts in this series, check out our Summer Reading Challenge Page.
+If you’d like to see other posts in this series, Summer Reading Challenge Page.

 Introduction by Emily Whitten

 Today, I’m happy to re-introduce you to our former intern, Hayley Schoeppler, who is now a permanent part of the staff as our Executive Assistant.
 (We’ll be posting her bio and picture on the About page shortly!)
 Til then, she has prepared this introduction to The Lightning Thief, the book she chose for our read along.

 One quick note before I turn it over to Hayley.
 This book is significantly longer and a little more mature than our other summer reading selections.
 My kids are 7 and 5, and we have chosen to read one of the alternative book selections because of The Lightning Theif’s intense parts.
 (And mainly because my oldest was scared of the images on the front of the audiobook!)
 Instead, we chose Chitty Chitty Bang Bang: The Magical Car, though there are several others in our 100 Great Adventure Books for Kids list we hope to get to eventually.

 For the rest of you who are reading The Lightning Thief or plan to read it in the near future, here is Hayley’s thoughtful take:

 Book Review by Hayley Schoeppler